cs161-staff/textbook/principles/principles.md

 attacks before the bad guys find them, so that we have some lead time to close the security holes before they are exploited in the wild.

-# Design Patterns for Building Secure Systems
+## The Trusted Computing Base (TCB)

-Here, we aim to capture some important patterns for building secure systems, and, in particular, what you can do at design time to improve security.
-How can you choose an architecture that will help reduce the likelihood of flaws in your system, or increase the likelihood that you will be able to survive such flaws?
-We begin with a powerful concept, the notion of a trusted computing base (TCB).
+Now that you understand some of the important principles for building secure systems, we will try to see what you can do at design time to implement these principles and improve security.
+The question we want to answer is how can you choose an architecture that will help reduce the likelihood of flaws in your system, or increase the likelihood that you will be able to survive such flaws?
+We begin with a powerful concept, the notion of a trusted computing base, also known as the TCB.

-## The Trusted Computing Base (TCB).

 In any system, the _trusted computing base_ (TCB) is that portion of the system that must operate correctly in order for the security goals of the system to be